flot/flot/docs/navigate.md

 update itself while the user is panning around on it (set to null to disable intermediate pans, the plot will then not update until the mouse button is released).

+**mode** a string specifies the pan mode for mouse interaction.
+Accepted values: empty string for normal mode: no pan hint or direction snapping;
+'smart': The graph shows pan hint bar and the pan movement will snap to one direction when the drag direction is close to it;
+'smartLock'.
+The graph shows pan hint bar and the pan movement will always snap to a direction that the drag diorection started with.
+Default: 'smart'.

+**enableTouch** enables the touch support, including pan (to drag), pinch (to zoom and move), and double tap (to recenter).

+**touchMode** a string specifies the pan mode of touch pan.
+The accepted values is the sams as **mode** option.
+Default: '' (normal)

 Example API usage:
 ```js